cybruGhost/Simple-diary/README.md

 - **Private by Design**
   No servers.
 No sign-up.
 Everything is saved using your browser's **Local Storage**, so your notes are for your eyes only.

-- **Offline First**
-  Works even without internet.
-Great for quick thoughts or personal journaling wherever you are.

 - **Tab-Based Organization**
   Switch between different pages/sections easily — just like flipping through a real diary.